wholesomevalue/valueblog/content/posts/naked.md

   </div>
   <div data-tab-how class="tab-content" >
     <p>What SugarDaddy has done (the illegal naked shorting) is similar to a bank that has issued <i>IOUs</i>(FTRs), but holds <i>NO RESERVES</i>(real GME shares) - an over simplication (see <a href="#the-dark-side-of-the-dtcc-settlements-and-clearing-process">Dark Side of DTCC</a> for complete picture) - but useful to make a point: <i>What happens when IOUs holders requests underlying real shares at the same time?</i> - This is our <i>Nuclear</i> option, aka the "Bank Run"...</p>
-    <p>However, we prefer not to press the nuclear button and cause a nuclear winter, our go to option would still be the short squeeze aka <i>liquidity crunch</i> (sorry shorties, you play the role of the <a class="ext" target="_blank" href="/img/lamb.jpg">sacrificial lamb</a>):</p>
+    <p>However, we prefer not to press the nuclear button and cause a nuclear fallout, our go to option would still be the short squeeze aka <i>liquidity crunch</i> (sorry shorties, you play the role of the <a class="ext" target="_blank" href="/img/lamb.jpg">sacrificial lamb</a>):</p>
-    <p>A <i>liqudity crunch</i> happens when there is a simultaneous increase in demand for and  decrease in the availability of a security - GME in this case, and it has the following  negative effect on the short sellers:</p>
+    <p>A <i>liquidity crunch</i> happens when there is a simultaneous increase in demand for and  decrease in the availability of a security - GME in this case, and it has the following  negative effect on the short sellers:</p>
     <ul>
       <li><b>Borrowing Cost Increase</b> - Because their brokers needs to compete with buyers to locate shares of GME, so interest rate% rises (as we've seen recently as high as 20%+)</li>
       <li><b>Mark-to-market Losses</b> - They need to either provide more collateral for the shares borrowed, or cover some of their positions to reduce collateral requirements</li>